nicolasdb/nicolasdb.github.io/_posts/2019-01-15-arcadeBarTop.md

 And a electronic full checkup.
 `It took a full week, 5 days @450€ htva.
 4 to 6h of laser engraving and cutting (included)  = 2250€`
 `+ Backoffice and finishing products.
 Let's say this is a job at 2500€ htva. `

+It could be perfect as a teambuilding workshop.
+To build it as a team, with your own-made swag, and to be proud to play on it at the office.
+TEAMWORK! :D

 *note: this post is linked to [this issue](https://github.com/openfab-lab/toolsDocs/issues/17), feel welcome to contribute.*